My Historic Coventry website

 The drum machine on the left of the photo is an Alesis HR-16 which was top notch then with its CD quality sampled drum sounds and touch sensitivity.
 It could be programmed with a drum sequence or played in "real-time" and overdubbed until you sounded like Buddy Rich.
 (Who?
 I hear you asking!)
 Sitting on top of the 4-track cassette deck is the old Yamaha REX-50 sound effects box.
 It provided reverb, chorus, distortion and echo to add a little sparkle to an otherwise dull recording.
 The 6-track stereo mixer in the middle is also Yamaha and pulls all the noises together.

-The bass guitar in the photo was only a cheap Fender copy and the six-string was eventually replaced.
-It served me well for nineteen years and is a Shergold Custom Masquerader (hand-crafted in London in the late 1970s).
+The bass guitar in the photo was only a cheap Fender copy, but the six-string was a much more desirable instrument which served me well for nineteen years.
+It's a Shergold Custom Masquerader (hand-crafted in London in the late 1970s).
 That guitar began life a nice burgundy colour, but had been rather battered, so it wasn't long before I stripped all the lacquer and paint off and left it natural.
 I also chiselled out beneath the scratch-plate and built into it a fuzz circuit.
-It has a very versatile switch arrangement and the twin humbuckers can be set in fifteen different configurations.
-When it came to replacing it, my opinion at the time was that the only upwards step from the Shergold was to get a Les Paul, a guitar I'd always loved the look of.
+It has a very versatile switch arrangement and the twin DiMarzio humbuckers (not original Shergold spec.) can be set in fifteen different configurations, including single-coil, full-humbucker, or "out-of-phase" settings for each pickup independently.
+When, in 2002, it came to replacing it, my opinion at the time was that the only upwards step from the Shergold was to get a Les Paul, a guitar I'd always loved the look of.
 I couldn't afford the mortgage on a genuine Gibson model, but by all accounts the early Tokai copies were made to such exacting standards that virtuosos such as Robert Fripp (King Crimson) were reportedly unable to tell them apart from a genuine Gibson.
-Thus, it is was a black Japanese made Tokai Love Rock (their Les Paul equivalent model) that I bought next, backed ably by an 80 Watt Valvestate Marshall combo, which sounds great when overdriven for a natural sounding valve distortion.
+Thus, it is was a black Japanese made Tokai Love Rock (their Les Paul equivalent model) that I bought next, backed ably by an 80 Watt Valvestate Marshall combo, which sounds great when over-driven for a natural sounding valve distortion.

 Shergold 2018

-The problem I had with my particular Tokai, however, was that it had a relatively wide neck, more like a classical guitar - and I have relatively small hands.
-Therefore it wasn't physically a match made in heaven for me, despite it's lovely growling tones.
+The problem I had with my particular Tokai, however, was that it had a relatively wide neck, more akin to a classical guitar - and I have relatively small hands - therefore it wasn't physically a match made in heaven for me, despite it's lovely growling tones.
 It was soon to be replaced by a well made Korean Fender 'Squier' Strat.
 Not a normal one with three single pickups, however.
 No, I couldn't put up with such a thin sound after the Les Paul noise.
-I ended up on eBay finding a 'Double Fat Strat', adorned with a pair of twin humbuckers like the Les Paul and Shergold before it.
+In December 2003 I ended up on eBay finding a 'Double Fat Strat', adorned with a pair of twin humbuckers like the Les Paul and Shergold before it.
 And it did sound fat too.
-Not quite the same growl as the Tokai, but a shinier, more biting, sound - very quite nice in its own way.
+Not quite the same growl as the Tokai, but a shinier, more biting, sound - very nice in its own way.

-In 2018 I started to realise that only one guitar has ever both sounded right and fitted in my hands perfectly - and that was the old Shergold.
-Eventually I found one on eBay (right), the same deep burgundy colour as my first electric guitar had been.
-This time, despite the fact that it's had a hard life, it will remain its original colour and have no electronics inserted into it!
+In 2018 I finally realised that only one guitar has ever both sounded right and fitted in my hands perfectly - and that was the old Shergold.
+In July that year I found one on eBay (pictured on the right) - the same deep burgundy colour as my first electric guitar had been.

 My old Premier Drum-kit